-The theological views above, each marked with an asterisk *, have in common that both their eschatology and their soteriology have an “already, but not yet” explanation for the prophetic fulfillment and salvation of the individual.
-This means that their view of ultimate fulfillment is futuristic.
+The theological views above, each marked with an asterisk *, have in common that both their eschatology and their soteriology have an “already, but not yet” explanation for the prophetic fulfilment and salvation of the individual.
+This means that their view of ultimate fulfilment is futuristic.

 Legalism or nomism

 Legalism (nomism) in Christian theology is to place certain parts of Moses’ law (or any written or unwritten rule) over the gospel by setting requirements to achieve and maintain salvation.
 Even though it gives lip service to the gift of salvation that Jesus Christ has accomplished and the principle of grace, it is quick to mix laws with grace and reduce the broad, inclusive, and general salvation in Christ to narrow and rigid codes of morals.
 It appears that most Christian church groups have an integrated form of nomism in their teachings.
 The usual example would be – “Come to Jesus as you are, He loves you unconditionally, He accepts you as you are.

 But and if you become a regular visitor to the church group, a certain amount of group conformity will be required.
 If you fail to meet the group’s expectations, you may be considered less spiritual, or God will allow some form of punishment or may not bless you.
 Each group has its own mix of grace and law.
 The more principles of the law and the threat of punishment by God (directly or indirectly) dominate the demographic nature and dynamics of the group, the more sectarian characteristics can be identified.